cincuranet/blog/_posts/2012-05-31-232886-csharps-overload-resolution-with-enum-and-object-with-0-as-value.md

 ---
+title: |
-title: "C#'s overload resolution with enum and object with 0 as value"
+  C#'s overload resolution with enum and object with 0 as value
 date: 2012-05-31T14:07:44Z
 tags:
   - .NET